Tracealyzer for FreeRTOS

 The trace view shows both the task scheduling and calls to FreeRTOS API functions.
 This allows you to see exactly when tasks are activated, when they actually execute, and why they sometimes don’t execute as intended.
 You can also see an overview showing which tasks are consuming the processor time, as shown in the “CPU Load Graph”.
 Detailed statistics is also available, like task execution times and response times.

 FreeRTOS offers several APIs for passing data between tasks and for protecting shared resources, such as queues, semaphores and mutexes.
 These API functions may block the calling task’s execution until another task has performed a matching operation.
 Such API calls may form a network of dependencies between the tasks that is not apparent in the source code.
 Tracealyzer can visualize the task interactions, which makes it far easier to understand, debug and optimize FreeRTOS applications.
+Some examples are provided below.

 Queues allow FreeRTOS tasks to communicate by sending and receiving messages.
 Queues have a fixed number of slots and messages are normally buffered in FIFO order.
 The sender calls xQueueSend to add a message in the queue.
 The receiver task calls xQueueReceive to fetch the next message from the queue.

 Queue operations might block if trying to send a message to a full queue, or trying to read a message from an empty queue.
-The screenshot below shows how Tracealyzer displays queue usage and blocking.
+The screenshot shows how Tracealyzer displays queue usage and blocking.
 The TX task sends two messages to the queue.
 This wakes up the RX task (hence the green label) and it receives the two messages.
 Finally, the task is blocked (red label) by xQueueReceive since the queue is now empty.

 The queue forms a dependency between TX and RX, that can be seen in the Communication Flow graph below.
 The direction of the arrows show the usage, i.e. that TX is sending to the queue and RX is receiving from it.
 Double-clicking on any of the nodes shows the corresponding events.
-Note that this is a very basic example.
-These graphs get really interesting for larger applications, as the whole network of task dependencies can be shown.

 Queue usage + blocking